MykalMachon/mykal.codes/src/posts/aeropress-latte.md

 A week or so ago I was scrolling around on twitter and came across [a tweet mentioning an "AeroPress Latte"](https://twitter.com/TheCodePixi/status/1545476517202894851).
 I *love* lattes, but only really have the equipment for pour over or immersion brew coffee at home... or so I thought!

-After 20-30 minutes of Googling and watching Youtube videos on an AeroPress lattes, I was overjoyed to find that they are indeed a thing.
+After 20-30 minutes of Googling and watching Youtube videos on AeroPress lattes, I was overjoyed to find that they are indeed a thing.
 You can't actually make espresso with the AeroPress, but you can make a *pseudo espresso* (concentrated coffee) by using more ground coffee, less water, and a shorter brew time.
 The rest is just steamed milk + any other goodies you like in your latte.

 I've spent the week since this monumental discovery experimenting and I think I've come up with a half-decent recipe.